foggy71/zxnext-dev-primer/README.md

 ## Emulator: CSpect (Needs more investigation)

 [CSpect](https://mdf200.itch.io/cspect) seems to be the most common choice.
-Said to be more user friendly and suitable for development.
-Has a builtin in debugger but unless your developing in asm then not really that useful.
+Reportedly more user friendly and suitable for development.
+Has a built-in in debugger but unless developing in asm then is it that useful.
 It is a .NET binary so needs Mono installed :(.

 Options ruled out: